hdShang/arxiv-daily/docs/cs-AI/2025-08-13/papers/250809889v4-profile-aware-maneuvering-a-dynamic-multi-agent-system-for-robust-ga.md

 ---
 layout: default
-title: Profile-Aware Maneuvering: A Dynamic Multi-Agent System for Robust GAIA Problem Solving by AWorld
+title: "Profile-Aware Maneuvering: A Dynamic Multi-Agent System for Robust GAIA Problem Solving by AWorld"
 ---

 # Profile-Aware Maneuvering: A Dynamic Multi-Agent System for Robust GAIA Problem Solving by AWorld